In 2020 I am running the Top Tools for Learning (14th Annual Learning Tools) as follows: (You can find out more about the survey here)

 - Note that a vote for Google will be a vote for Google Search, so if you want to vote for other Google tools, you will need to name them individually, e.g. Google Docs/Drive, Google Scholar, Google Maps, or Google Suite (for the badged collection of Google apps)

-- Finally, votes are accepted only at the discretion of the Centre for Learning & Performance Technologies.
-All votes will be manually processed and although we do not collect any personally identifiable data, we will capture your IP address to prevent multiple voting.
+- Finally, all votes are manually scrutinised and are accepted only at the discretion of the Centre for Learning & Performance Technologies.